 One of the residents during the 20th century was Mary Vaughan, granddaughter of Evan Parry Jones and Jane Vaughan.
 Mary bred greyhounds on the estate and was known as ‘Bunty’.

-The house was unoccupied from 1975.
-Bought in 1994 and in need of some repairs, a significant project was undertaken over several years to restore the estate, manor house and gatehouse to their former glory.
+The house was bought in 1994 and, in need of some repairs, a significant project was undertaken over several years to restore the estate, manor house and gatehouse to their former glory.

-Further renovations occurred in spring 2016 to add modern kitchens, bathrooms and amenities whilst exposing more of the traditional features.
-Visible today are the old mill race, dairy cooling ponds, mature trees and gardens.
+Further renovations occurred in spring 2016 to highlight more of the traditional features whilst adding modern kitchens, bathrooms and amenities.
+Visible today are the old mill race, dairy cooling ponds, and Victorian estate design including mature trees and gardens.
 Inside one can find the original large sash windows with slate surrounds, window seats and wooden panelled shutters and slate fireplaces (some now with wood-burners installed).
 In some rooms there are even the original Victorian architrave, servants calling bells and slate slab flooring.

 Most of this content is from a history file, photos and census data that has been handed down from previous owners.
 We would be delighted to hear from anyone who has any stories or old photographs of the estate, house or the families that lived here.